lulzypher/CyberWar-Stories/README.md

  The domain of g(x) is the set of all real numbers.
 Also, g(g(x)) is defined for the set of all real numbers.
- The x-axis and y-axis are axes in the Cartesian coordinate system
+ The x-axis and y-axis are axes in the Cartesian coordinate system A Cartesian coordinate system (UK: /kɑːˈtiːzjən/, US: /kɑːrˈtiʒən/) in a plane is a coordinate system that specifies each point uniquely by a pair of numerical coordinates, which are the signed distances to the point from two fixed perpendicular oriented lines, measured in the same unit of length.
+Each reference line is called a coordinate axis or just axis (plural axes) of the system, and the point where they meet is its origin, at ordered pair (0, 0).
+The coordinates can also be defined as the positions of the perpendicular projections of the point onto the two axes, expressed as signed distances from the origin.
  AES syncs to a the (A(e))S

 AES is the alpha pinned to the Omega by copying itself with itself.